deepfence/golang_deepfence_sdk/client/docs/GraphTopologyFilters.md

 `func (o *GraphTopologyFilters) UnsetRegionFilter()`

 UnsetRegionFilter ensures that no value is present for RegionFilter, not even an explicit nil
-### GetSkipConnections

-`func (o *GraphTopologyFilters) GetSkipConnections() bool`

-GetSkipConnections returns the SkipConnections field if non-nil, zero value otherwise.

-### GetSkipConnectionsOk

-`func (o *GraphTopologyFilters) GetSkipConnectionsOk() (*bool, bool)`

-GetSkipConnectionsOk returns a tuple with the SkipConnections field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetSkipConnections

-`func (o *GraphTopologyFilters) SetSkipConnections(v bool)`

-SetSkipConnections sets SkipConnections field to given value.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)